scipy-lectures/scientific-python-lectures/intro/pandas/0_2_pandas_dataframes_attributes_methods.md

 ## Summary

-On this page we have further explored the idea that Pandas Data Frames, Pandas Series and Numpy arrays have a nested structure.
+On this page we have further explored the idea that Pandas Data Frames, Pandas Series and NumPy arrays have a nested structure.

 Data Frames are *dictionary-like collections of Series*.
-Series are a combination of a Numpy array (`.values`) with other attributes (`name` and `index`).
-As a result, many methods we can use on a Series are similar to those available from Numpy arrays, and many Data Frame methods likewise parallel those from the Pandas Series that constitute the Data Frame.
+Series are a combination of a NumPy array (`.values`) with other attributes (`name` and `index`).
+As a result, many methods we can use on a Series are similar to those available from NumPy arrays, and many Data Frame methods likewise parallel those from the Pandas Series that constitute the Data Frame.